Kerala Nature & Pilgrimage Tour

 Day 3: Kovalam – Kanyakumari (85kms) (B)

 Drive to Kanyakumari check-in at the hotel.
 Later visit Vivekananda Rock Memorial built on the site where Vivekananda attained enlightenment, located at about 500 meters east of the mainland of Vavathurai and can be accessed by regular ferries.
 The Shripada Mandapam has a study hall and a museum, where you can explore Vivekananda`s life and work in depth.
 Vattakottai Fort, a seaside fort largely made of granite blocks.
 The historical fort provides a panoramic view of the Bay of Bengal Sea on one side and the majestic hills of the Western Ghats on the other.
-Kumari Amman Temple believed to be built by Lord Parshuram 3000 years ago to worship Devi Kanyakumari who is the reincarnation of goddess Parvati, on the coast rising above the sea level while affording a beautiful view of foamy water touching the temple walls (only Hindu can enter the temple).
+Kumari Amman Temple is believed to be built by Lord Parshuram 3000 years ago to worship Devi Kanyakumari who is the reincarnation of goddess Parvati, on the coast rising above the sea level while affording a beautiful view of foamy water touching the temple walls (only Hindu can enter the temple).
 Kanyakumari Beach, the beautiful hue-changing beach on the confluence of three water bodies: the Bay of Bengal, the Indian Ocean, and the Arabian Sea.
 Miraculously, here you can see that the water of the three seas does not mix, you can distinguish between the turquoise blue, deep blue, and sea green waters of the three seas, though the colors keep changing with the season and the day`s weather.
 Overnight at the hotel.

 🏚️ Hotel Option: Anantya Resorts/ Annai Resorts and Spa Hotel or similar.